Femme fatale

 Female mobsters (including Italian-American Mafia or Russian Mafia) have been portrayed as femmes fatales in films noir.
-Femmes fatales appear in James Bond films.
+Femmes fatales are a recurring element in James Bond films.

 History

 Ancient archetypes

 The femme fatale archetype exists in the culture, folklore and myths of many cultures.
 Ancient mythical or legendary examples include Inanna, Lilith, Circe, Medea, Clytemnestra, Lesbia, Tamamo no Mae, and Visha Kanyas.
 Historical examples from classical times include Cleopatra and Messalina, as well as the biblical figures Delilah, Jezebel, and Salome.
 An example from Chinese literature and traditional history is Daji.

 Early Western culture to the 19th century

 The femme fatale was a common figure in the European Middle Ages, often portraying the dangers of unbridled female sexuality.
 The pre-medieval inherited biblical figure of Eve offers an example, as does the wicked, seductive enchantress typified in Morgan le Fay.
 The Queen of the Night in Mozart's The Magic Flute shows her more muted presence during the Age of Enlightenment.

 The femme fatale flourished in the Romantic period in the works of John Keats, notably "La Belle Dame sans Merci" and "Lamia".
-Along with them, there rose the gothic novel The Monk featuring Matilda, a very powerful femme fatale.
+Along with them, there rose the gothic novel The Monk by Matthew Gregory Lewis, featuring Matilda, a very powerful femme fatale.
 This led to her appearing in the work of Edgar Allan Poe, and as the vampire, notably in Carmilla and Brides of Dracula.
 The Monk was greatly admired by the Marquis de Sade, for whom the femme fatale symbolised not evil, but all the best qualities of women; his novel Juliette is perhaps the earliest wherein the femme fatale triumphs.
 Pre-Raphaelite painters frequently used the classic personifications of the femme fatale as a subject.

 In the Western culture of the late 19th and early 20th centuries, the femme fatale became a more fashionable trope, and she is found in the paintings of the artists Edvard Munch, Gustav Klimt, Franz von Stuck, and Gustave Moreau.
 The novel À rebours by Joris-Karl Huysmans includes these fevered imaginings about an image of Salome in a Moreau painting:

-In 1891, Oscar Wilde, in his play Salome: she manipulates her lust-crazed uncle, King Herod, with her enticing Dance of the Seven Veils (Wilde's invention) to agree to her imperious demand: "bring me the head of John the Baptist".
+In 1891, Oscar Wilde wrote the play Salome, in which Salome manipulates her lust-crazed stepfather, King Herod, with her enticing Dance of the Seven Veils (Wilde's invention) to agree to her imperious demand: "bring me the head of John the Baptist".
 Later, Salome was the subject of an opera by Strauss, and was popularized on stage, screen, and peep show booths in countless incarnations.

-She also is seen as a prominent figure in late 19th- and 20th-century opera, appearing in Richard Wagner's Parsifal (Kundry), Georges Bizet's "Carmen", Camille Saint-Saëns' "Samson et Delilah" and Alban Berg's "Lulu" (based on the plays "Erdgeist" and "Die Büchse der Pandora" by Frank Wedekind).
+She also is seen as a prominent figure in late 19th- and 20th-century opera, appearing in Richard Wagner's Parsifal (Kundry), Georges Bizet's Carmen, Camille Saint-Saëns' Samson et Delilah and Alban Berg's Lulu (based on the plays Erdgeist and Die Büchse der Pandora by Frank Wedekind).

 Other considerably famous femmes fatales include Isabella of France, Hedda Gabler of Kristiania (now Oslo), Marie Antoinette of Austria, and, most famously, Lucrezia Borgia.